AKROGIS/Park-Observer/Documentation/NPS_Maintenance.md

 This is intended to help reluctant programmers maintain the code base in the event that the primary developer retires :wink:.

-Instructions below assume you have a clone of the repo on your development computer and that you have commit privileges to the repo.
+These instructions below assume you have a [clone of the repo](#clone-a-repository) on your [development computer(#setting-up-a-mac)] and that you have commit privileges to the repo.
 If you do not have commit access you will need to create a fork and issue a pull request when your work is done.

 ## Fixing Bugs

-1) Create an issue in GitHub.
+1) [Create an issue](#submit-an-issue) in GitHub.
 Ensure it is reproducible.
-Document step by step how to reproduce the bug and the behavior you expect.
+   Document step by step
+   how to reproduce the bug and the behavior you expect.
 If a bug is not reproducible, or the expected outcome is unknown it may be impossible to correctly fix the bug.
 For more info search on
    [bug reporting best practices](https://duckduckgo.com/?q=bug+reporting+best+practices).
-2) Create a branch in git for this bug.
+2) [Create a branch](#create-a-branch) in git for this bug.
 3) Create at least one test case that should pass, but fails due to the bug.
 4) Fix the code.
 Make only the minimal amount of changes to fix the bug at issue.
    Do not do additional "code cleanup", or add/extend other features.